Case management standards—criminal law

 B6.
 Case conferencing

-Duty lawyers can negotiate for straight forward issues such as:
+Duty lawyers can negotiate issues such as:

 - amending, substituting or withdrawing charges